nathanhiruy/Roadmap-Electrical-Engineering/README.md

 ## 5. How to showcase your skills
 ### a.
 Resume
+Here you need to really flatter yourself, no one is going to do it for you.
+A resume allows you to summarize who you are, to showcase your experiences and your skills.
+You can use this resume template [Resume Template](https://github.com/nathanhiruy/Resume-Template)

 ### b.
 LinkedIn

 Inspired by Ali the Dazzling's "Most Important Skills for Electrical Engineering"